Burner Express Bus Travel Information

 Checking In (Reno & SF):

 At check-in you’ll need to provide your Burning Man ticket or order number, along with a photo ID.
 Your will call ticket will be located in our system and distributed to you prior to departure.
-The will call ticket must be in your name.
+Your “will call” ticket must be in your name.
 If you have a ticket from the Ticket Aid program, fire conclave ticket or other event ticket you need to pay for, you will be able to do so with a Visa or Mastercard.
 No cash will be accepted.
 If you don’t have a Burning Man ticket, you will not be allowed to board the Burner Express Bus.

 Please print out your Burner Express email ticket confirmation and bring it with you.

-When you check in you’ll receive color-coded baggage tags to attach to your belongings.
+When you check in, you’ll receive color-coded baggage tags to attach to your belongings.
 No untagged items will be loaded onto the luggage vehicles or the bus.
 Your one carry-on item does not need a tag.
 You should also attach luggage tags with your name and camp name/location prior to embarkation.
-If you purchased a bike pass, you will be given a color coded tag for your bike.
+If you purchased a bike pass, you will be given a color-coded tag for your bike.
 Bikes and luggage will be loaded onto a truck that follows the bus to the playa.
 Please lock your bike prior to loading it onto the truck and note that it may arrive in BRC before or after you.

 Reno (Airport)